TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 </additionals>
 ```

 Notice `actuated` type as well as `max-gap` and `detector-gap` parameters to describe when the detector no longer _sees_ a queue and how far the detector is from the intersection (in seconds).
 For the onyl 2 non-transitional phases we will add a minimum and maximum phase duration arbitrarily between 15 and 40 seconds.
+Other phases will follow prescribed duration strictly.

 ```sh
 sumo-gui -n network.net.xml -r vehicle_demands.rou.xml -a time_gap_solution_lights.add.xml